 Injuries from Intersection Truck Accidents

-Whether in a single-vehicle truck accident or in a collision between a truck and another vehicle, the truck’s sheer size and weight can cause catastrophic injuries.
+Whether in a single-vehicle accident or in a collision between a truck and another vehicle, the truck’s sheer size and weight can cause catastrophic injuries.
 Head trauma, neck and spine injuries, and fractures are common; unfortunately, they can also lead to permanent conditions such as traumatic brain injury, paralysis, internal organ damage, and amputation.

 If you or someone you love has been seriously injured in an intersection accident involving a truck, call on a reliable attorney to help fight for your compensation and justice.
 Flick Law Firm can provide the legal service you need to win your case, the same way our firm has been recovering money for people injured in truck accidents since 1995.